Quick Hitches: Cast Steel VS Welded Steel

 Cost & Production Time

 In contrast, fabricated steel quick hitches require individual assembly and welding for each hitch produced, as they lack the reusable mould system of steel casting.
-Although components can be cut and shaped in bulk, each hitch still has to be manually welded, a labour-intensive process that increases production time for every unit.
-The nature of welding introduces a higher risk of imperfections, such as misalignment or minor variations, meaning welded hitches must be thoroughly inspected and tested for alignment issues or dimensional inconsistencies.
-Similarly to this, cast steel hitches must also undergo through testing after manufacturing, including x-ray and ultrasound testing.
-These processes ensure there are no internal cracks or voids in the casting.
+Components can be cut and shaped in bulk, making the stock plates readily available.
+However, each hitch must still be manually welded, by a skilled welder, which is a labour-intensive process that increases production time for every unit.
+The nature of welding introduces a high risk of imperfections, such as misalignment or minor variations, meaning welded hitches must be thoroughly inspected and tested for alignment issues or dimensional inconsistencies.
+Required repairs are usually simple to rectify due to the flexibility of the manufacturing technique.

 Feature